kahypar/kahypar/README.md

 Contributing:
 ------------
-If you are interested in contributing to the KaHyPar framework feel free to contact any of the authors or create an issue on the [issue tracking system](https://github.com/SebastianSchlag/kahypar/issues).
+If you are interested in contributing to the KaHyPar framework feel free to contact me or create an issue on the [issue tracking system](https://github.com/SebastianSchlag/kahypar/issues).